HanSolo/Sugr-Mon/README.md

 - Too Low
 As mentioned above, some of these ranges can be adjusted in the settgins.
 The diagram is based on the last 30 days.
 And it will shows in which range you spend the most time during the last 30 days.

+The fourth diagram will show you the history of HbA1c values over the last year.
+The SugrMon app will store the HbA1c (based on the last 30 days) once a day to iCloud.
+So over time you will see a line chart that will show you all stored values of the last year.
+On the top right you will see the average HbA1c of all recorded values.

 ### Widgets
 ![Widgets](https://github.com/HanSolo/Sugr-Mon/raw/main/screenshots/Widgets.png)